 CREDIT ERRORS & DISPUTES

-- Credit report errors is the #1 consumer complaint
+Credit report errors is the #1 consumer complaint against credit bureaus

-Of all complaints received by the Consumer Financial Protection Bureau in 2016, the highest percentage was about errors on credit reports.
+Complaints received by the Consumer Financial Protection Bureau about the conduct of credit bureaus almost doubled in 2017 – and the highest percentage was about errors on credit reports.

 About 70 percent of disputes are acted upon within 14 days, according to the Consumer Data Industry Association (CDIA).
 However, if the dispute is resolved in your favor, it can take up to 30 days for your credit reports to reflect the removal of the error.
 Follow up on your disputes and check your reports for updates.